Having a bike computer can make your ride a lot more enjoyable by keeping track of your progress, where you have been, navigation and speed.

 Another great touch to this inexpensive bike computer is its appearance.
-The device looks very sleek, having a glossy black finish.
+The device looks sleek, having a glossy black finish.
 This bike computer feature rich for a very reasonable price.

 In my opinion the Lezyne Power GPS is the best bike computer under $200.

 Perhaps the term “bike computer” is not the best description of the Raniaco.
-It however records and displays all the basic information you would want to know about your bike ride without paying for extravagant features you may not need or want.
+It records and displays all the basic information you would want to know about your bike ride without paying for extravagant features you may not need or want.

 It is wireless, and includes bright green LCD display, which an easy to read screen.
 The screen only brightens when it is dark, so battery life is preserved as much as possible.
-It is also very small and compact taking up a very minimum of space on your handlebars.
+It is also small and compact taking up a very minimum of space on your handlebars.

 The Raniaco bike computer has all the basic functions you need like a speedometer, odometer, max speed and average speed plus it also it also records your riding time and distance.